systemd/mkosi/mkosi.md

 installation if not already existing and replaces the distribution installation in consecutive runs with data from the cached one.

+- Copy package manager trees into the workspace
 * Copy skeleton trees (`mkosi.skeleton`) into image
 * Install distribution and packages into image or use cache tree if available
 * Install build packages in overlay if a build script is configured